 Take the time to research every employer’s organization and customize your Hungary cover letter to fit the position.
 Personalize each letter and whenever possible address your letter to a specific person.
 Such personalization would increase the retention of your application.

 Hungarian companies follow traditional methods of application such as a typewritten cover letter and CV or a standard application form.
 The guidelines for writing cover letters and CVs are not very strict in Hungary.
 The style is currently changing and getting more similar to the Anglo-Saxon one.

 Write your Hungary cover letter in a short and professional style using power words and action verbs.
-Usually it contains three or four paragraphs.
+Usually, it contains three or four paragraphs.
 Be concise and get to the point as quickly as possible.
-Break any paragraph, which is longer than seven lines, into short easily understandable one.
+Break any paragraph, which is longer than seven lines, into a short easily understandable one.

 Explain clearly what you have done before, why you respond to the vacancy and why you consider yourself the right person for the job.
 By quoting examples, emphasize how you can add value or contribute to the workplace in Hungary.

 Close your Hungary cover letter with a sentence expressing your willingness to explain your application in more detail during a personal interview.

 Always include a CV with your cover letter, but do not attach copies of diplomas and references to your cover letter or CV except when an employer specifically asks for it.
 However, bring both of them with you to the job interview.